-MGMT 426 Procurement and Inventory Management
+MGMT 426 Procurement and Inventory Management Credits: 3

 The purpose of this course is to provide students with a broad understanding and knowledge of procurement and inventory management concepts and critical issues affecting the relationships between buyers and sellers in the supply chain.
 The course will address the demands placed on purchasing and supply chain managers by internal and external stakeholders.
-Topics will include: Procurement and Inventory management and role in organizational strategy.
-Purchasing processes and roles of procurement specialists.
-Evaluation and selection of suppliers.
-Negotiation and management of supplier contracts.
-Managing inventory in the organization and in the supply chain.
-Managing quality in the supply chain
+Topics will include: Procurement and Inventory management and role in organizational strategy Purchasing processes and roles of procurement specialists .
+Evaluation and selection of suppliers .
+Negotiation and management of supplier contracts .
+Managing inventory in the organization and in the supply chain .
+Managing quality in the supply chain limited to) freight movements, transportation policies, modal characteristics, 3rd party logistics (3PL), security, globalization, and sustainability aspects related to transportation.
+In addition, the course will focus on developing transportation models.
+Emphasis will be placed on the application of these concepts to actual business situations.
+Upon completion of this course, the student should be able to: .
+Understand the role of transportation in a supply chain .
+Understand the regulations and public policies related to transportation logistics .
+Obtain knowledge about the pricing and costing for transportation .
+Understand the characteristics of various modes of transportation such as roadways, railroad, airlines, and water carriers .
+Learn about risks in transportation, global transportation planning and execution, 3PL .
+Understand the critical issues while developing transportation strategies .
+Develop optimization models to find efficient transportation in a supply chain